Faeli42/HS_apps/MT_odds_calculator/readme.txt

-MT_odds by @Faeli42 was developed using Java language / IntelliJIdea environment.
+MT_odds app by @Faeli42 was developed using Java language / IntelliJIdea environment.

 To run it, you might need to update your JDK: https://www.oracle.com/java/technologies/downloads/#jdk17-windows